kkdai/line-bot-icon-switch/README.md

 <br><br>

-### 3. Go to LINE Bot Dashboard, setup basic API
+### 3. Go to LINE Developer Console, setup basic API

+3.1 Close auto-reply setting on "Messaging API" Tab.

-Setup your basic account information.
+3.2 Setup your basic account information.
 Here is some info you will need to know.

 - `Callback URL`: https://{YOUR_HEROKU_SERVER_ID}.herokuapp.com:443/callback
+- Verify your webhook.

-You will get following info, need fill back to Heroku.
+3.3 You will get following info, need fill back to Heroku.

 - Channel Secret
-- Channel Access Token
+- Channel Access Token (You need to issue one here)

 ### 4. Back to Heroku again to setup environment variables